TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/09-Exercise2.md

-# Task 2
+# Exercise 2

-In this task we'll learn how to read blockchain state using useDApp.
+In this exercise we'll learn how to read blockchain state using useDApp.

 In the application we're building, go to the second tab.
 This tab has a small table in which WETH balances for specific addresses should be displayed.
 The first row is your own address, and the address for the second row was selected arbitrarily.
-In this task you'll need to modify the `packages/frontend/src/components/Task2.tsx` file.
+In this exercise you'll need to modify the `packages/frontend/src/components/Exercise2.tsx` file.

 Let's start with something we already know how to do - getting the current account address.
 We'll use the `useEthers` hook to get the `account` variable.